zohaibshahzadTO/Super-Mario-Bros.-Memory-Game/README.md

 To do this, we'll shuffle the array using sort() and Math.random().
 Don’t get how that works?
 Here.

 Place this code right after the declaration of gameGrid.

+# Add selected style for selected cards

+Now we should be able to select cards.
+We're just going to add a simple CSS style so we can see selected items easily.

+We’ll add an event listener to the entire grid.
+Anytime an element is clicked, the selected class will be applied to it.
+Add this code to the bottom of script.js